andresjjn/holberton-system_engineering-devops/README.md

-This repository is a projecto to learn about She
+This is an educational project to learn Shell commands and operations.